shopware/docs/guides/plugins/apps/rule-builder/add-custom-rule-conditions.md

 ## Overview

 In this guide you'll learn how to make your app introduce custom conditions for use in the [Rule Builder](../../../../concepts/framework/rules.md).
-Custom conditions can be defined with fields to be rendered in the administration and with their own logic, using the same approach as [App Scripts](../app-scripts/README.md).
+Custom conditions can be defined with fields to be rendered in the Administration and with their own logic, using the same approach as [App Scripts](../app-scripts/README.md).

 {% hint style="info" %}
 Note that app rule conditions were introduced in Shopware 6.4.12.0, and are not supported in previous versions.